Rajesh-Idumalla/Mining-Massive-Data-Sets/README.md

 # Exploring Word Vector
 Welcome to Exploring Word Vectors!

-Before you start, make sure you read the README.txt in the same directory as this notebook for important setup information.
 A lot of code is provided in this notebook:)

 If you aren't super familiar with Python, Numpy, or Matplotlib, I recommend you check out the documentation for each package.
 ```python
 # All Import Statements Defined Here